Why does this company exclusively work with emerging rock artists?

 Couldn’t I just use “artist friendly submission platforms” like Musosoup or SubmitHub instead?

 These platforms are no replacement for a trained publicist, and they charge artists for what is essentially the same function as sending an e-mail.
 A public relations campaign entails so much more than simply sending out a link to the music — it entails the curation of press materials, the copy of the pitch, sufficient campaign strategy, and more.
 Media relations is a trained skill that cannot be distilled down to a snappy algorithm.
-After all, this is a field that requires experience and training in for a reason.

 If I write a big check to Carnival of Oddities, can I force my child onto your roster?